vivekKumarSingh4545/DSABattle/README.md

 # 📌 Overview

 DSABattle turns competitive programming into a live, head-to-head experience.
-Instead of solving problems in isolation, two players are matched into a real-time room, given the same problem, and race to submit a correct solution first.

-The platform handles matchmaking, live progress tracking, real-time verdicts, and match history — all synced instantly between opponents via Socket.IO.
+Two players enter their names, get matched instantly, and race to solve the same problem — with live opponent progress, in-match chat, and a real-time scoreboard, all synced via Socket.IO.

 ---